mcfriend99/doka/src/index.md

 - Long Page
 - External Link

-Some pages like Placeholder Page Three are declared in a “hidden” toctree, and thus would not be visible above.
-However, they are still a part of the overall site hierarchy and some themes may choose to present them to the user in the site navigation.
+Some pages like Placeholder Page Three are declared in a “hidden” toctree, and thus would not be visible above. ++inserted++ However, they are still a part of the overall site hierarchy and some themes may choose to present them to the user in the site navigation.

 ---